 Adults with autism love to watch their favorite movies and TV shows, getting caught up in even the most minor details and immersing themselves in the story.
 So, imagine how excited they become when they are part of the story!

 Personalized DVDs are a great way to help autistic adults feel a deeper connection to the story’s characters.
 And the best part is that there are so many styles available.
-Check out online retailers such as Personally Yours Books, where you’ll find personalized DVDs with many popular characters, including Spiderman, Veggie Tales, Barney, and even Dora and Diego!
+Check out online retailers such as Personally Yours Books, where you’ll find personalized DVDs with many popular characters, including Spiderman, Veggie Tales, Barney, and even Dora, Diego and Me!

 #3 Weighted Blanket